pwr-ai/ai-department-website/content/authors/komoszynska/_index.md

 ---
 # Display name
-title: "Ilya Hradovich"
+title: "Joanna Komoszyńska"
+weight: 1017
 # Username (this should match the folder name and the name on publications)
 authors:
-- "hradovich"
+- "komoszynska"

 # Is this the primary user of the site?
 superuser: false